-Google Alerts is an online tool that allows you to monitor your presence on social media and other channels.
-Since its inception, however, Google has made a several changes while failing to make others, frustrating many users.
-Complaints have ranged from a convoluted interface, to limited capabilities of tracking one’s online presence.
+Google Alerts is an online tool that allows you to monitor your online presence and business reputation.
+Since its inception, however, Google has made several changes while failing to make others, frustrating many users.
+Complaints have ranged from a convoluted interface, limited capabilities of tracking one’s online presence.
 This has forced business owners to seek out alternatives to using Google Alerts.

 Mention is a real-time media monitoring tool that has turned itself into the largest rival of Google Alerts.
 Mention will notify you when someone is creating a buzz about your business on social media through text and hashtag mentions.

 Both a website and an app, Mention offers features such as:

 Mention is available on all devices through their online site, or via their apps for Mac, PC, Android and iOS devices.
 The basic Mention account is free and provides access to up to 500 results per month for up to 3 keywords.
 Premium plans begin at $29.99 per month, offering expanded results and keyword tracking functions.

 Talkwalker enables users to monitor the different aspects of a business or market such as name, competitors (do you know who your competitors are?), brand, and more.
 Users will receive notifications in real time either via the web, email or RSS feed reader.

 This app is geared towards larger business operations, as seen in two distinct features: